Early Childhood Environments

 - Understanding how best to prepare future early childhood teachers to be successful and effective.

 - Examining the design, implementation, and efficacy of interventions targeted to young children and their families, with a special emphasis on families facing risks.

 Kere Hughes-Belding, home visiting, infant mental health, trauma-informed care, prevention, and program evaluation.

 Carla Peterson, home visiting programs, observation, intervention integrity, Early Head Start, and MIECHV.

-The Child Development Laboratory School provides students with a hands-on experience working with and observing young children while serving as a model early childhood program for young children, including those with disabilities, and their families.
-Located in the Palmer HDFS building, the facility includes four classrooms, the children’s library, administrative offices, laundry and kitchen.
+The Child Development Laboratory School provides students with hands-on experience working with and observing young children while serving as a model early childhood program for young children, including those with disabilities, and their families.
+Located in the Palmer HDFS building, the facility includes four classrooms, the children’s library, administrative offices, laundry, and kitchen.
 The Iowa State University Child Development Laboratory School offers full-day, year-round programs for infants, toddlers, and preschoolers while serving as an exemplary early childhood education model for Iowa State students preparing to be early childhood teachers, administrators, and child and family specialists.